zsh: command not found: python

 After installation, you can verify that Python is installed by running the following command in your terminal:

-With Python installed, you should no longer encounter the "zsh: command not found: python" error message when attempting to run the "python" command.
+With Python installed, you should no longer see the error message zsh: command not found: python when trying to run the python command.

 Python is not installed or executable not in the system's PATH.